madskristensen/Tweakster/README.md

 Make it easy to restart Visual Studio.
 If it's running elevated, it will restart back into elevated mode.
 The shortcut key is **Shift+Alt+F4**.

 ![Restart](art/restart.png)

+<h4 id="closetab">Ctrl+W closes current document</h4>

+Inspired by the suggestion [CTRL+W should close the current tab as a default key bind](https://developercommunity.visualstudio.com/idea/351232/ctrlw-should-close-the-current-tab-as-a-default-ke.html).

+By default, this extension will re-purpose the command currently using Ctrl+W to close the active open document.

 ### Build